aldavigdis/connector-for-dk/readme.txt

 * Improved support for international orders and customers
 * Added support for per-customer price groups and discounts
 * Improved the prescision of imported product sales prices, rounding them down
+* Introducing support for item discounts on invoices and in the Order Editor
+* Products no longer need to be available in order for invoices to be generated
+* Invoice generation is now limited to orders made with the plugin installed

 == Frequently Asked Questions ==